Task #54990

 APC is roughly 3 times faster

-Updated by Rupert Germann over 8 years ago
+Updated by Rupert Germann about 10 years ago

 Yes, indeed APC is way faster here.